tkchafin/mrbait/docs/_build/html/_sources/index.rst.txt

 mrbait is a software pipeline for identifying regions of interest in DNA sequence data and designing probes to enrich them.

 The motivation behind mrbait is ease and flexibility of use.
+As such, mrbait allows a variety of input types and facilitates a diverse array of bait design approaches, such as those targeting ultraconserved elements, RAD-capture methods, or those targeting exons or other genomic elements. mrbait also

-MrBait code is open-source and freely available at3: https://github.com/tkchafin/mrbait
+mrbait code is open-source and freely available at: https://github.com/tkchafin/mrbait

-Official releases can be found at3: https://github.com/tkchafin/mrbait/releases
+Official releases can be found at: https://github.com/tkchafin/mrbait/releases

 Having issues running or installing mrbait?
 Contact me at tkchafin@uark.edu